mczajkow/mediamail/DESIGN.md

-# mediamail design
+# Mediamail Design

 ## Overview
-Media mail works as a trio of bots representing an interaction with a social media platform.
+Media mail works as a trio of bots representing an interaction with a social media platform

-### Platform Bot
-Platform Bots reach out to a specific social media application, e.g. Twitter and funnel data into a common Elastic Search index
+* Platform Bot: These reach out to a specific social media application, e.g. Twitter and funnel data into a common Elastic Search index

-#### Twitter Bot
-Twitter Bot is a specific Platform Bot

-### Mail Bot
-Mail Bots query the common Elastic Search index on behalf of a user, given user preferences
+* Mail Bot: These query the common Elastic Search index on behalf of a user, given user preferences

-### Reply Bot
-Reply Bots manage replies from a user, given user preferences, and then interact back with the social media Platform accordingly
+* Reply Bot: These manage replies from a user, given user preferences, and then interact back with the social media Platform accordingly

 ## Configuration
 All configuration of bots is found in the `run` folder which are then executed at run time.
-The `conf` folder is reserved for example templates meant to be copied and filled in and placed in `run`
+The `conf` folder is reserved for example templates meant to be copied and filled in and placed in `run`.
+An example might be copying `twitterbot.json` into `run\twitterbot_mytracks.json` to fill in a specific Twitter bot configuration.

-See the README.md in the `conf` folder for information on how to configure each bot.
-In this section, we cover a high-level description of the design behind the configuration of the bots.
+### Configuring Global Properties
+The `global.json` file is where properties for all bot types can be found:

+`elastic`: This contains the host, port and index name to use.

 ### Configuring Twitter Bot
+The `twitterbot.json

+`filters`: These are lists of `string` that set up various filters. `blacklist_words` will exclude any Tweet from going into Elastic Search that contains any of these words.
+Useful for pornographic or other offensive material filtering. `whitelist_words` will only accept Tweets to put into Elastic Search if they contain the word. `blacklist_words` is checked first ahead of `whitelist`. `common_words` is used in tokenizing a Tweet so that these words are not considered tokens for searching upon, e.g. there would be zillions of hits on the word "the"

+`locality`: These help Twitter Bot figure out of a tweet is from an author near to you.
+The `local_towns` list of `string` should be filled in with local town names, e.g. `Berlin` or `Voorhees` without specifying the state. `state` and `state_abbreivation` are the United State states and its postal abbreviation, e.g. `New Jersey` and `NJ`

-* `queries`: This is where you set what kind of streaming query to Twitter you'd like to set up.
+`queries`: This is where you set what kind of streaming query to Twitter you'd like to set up.
-	* `aois`: This is a list of floats that defines geographical boxes in latitude and longitudes where each box is a quadruplet: `sw_lon`, `sw_lat`, `nw_lon`, `nw_lat`.
+* `aois`: This is a list of `float` that defines geographical boxes in latitude and longitudes where each box is a quadruplet: `sw_lon`, `sw_lat`, `nw_lon`, `nw_lat`.
 The list can be any length of quadruplets and the length of the list modulo four should be zero.
+* `followers`: This is a list of `integer` that represent Twitter user IDs.
+When setting this up the Twitter Bot will track for updates from these users.
+Helpful for things like your followers list or people you might follow.
+* `tracks`: This is a list of `string` representing key words you want to set up a query for.
+For example, `pray` would start scanning Twitter for all tweets that contain that word.

+`twitter`: This is access information needed to set up a Twitter connection and it also contains the user handle name used.
+To understand this more, please see: https://developer.twitter.com/en